-Part 1 - Operator and management details 1.1 Retirement village location Retirement Village Name: Bolton Clarke Talbarra Street Address: 130-150 Old Logan Village Road Suburb: Waterford State: QLD Post Code: 4133 1.2 Owner of the land on which the retirement village scheme is located Name of land owner: RSL Care RDNS Limited Australian Company Number (ACN): 010 488 454 Address: Level 3,44 Musk Avenue Suburb: Kelvin Grove State: QLD Post Code: 4059 1.3 Village operator Name of entity that operates the retirement village (scheme operator): RSL Care RDNS Limited Australian Company Number (ACN): 010 488 454 Address: Level 3, 44 Musk Avenue Suburb: Kelvin Grove State: QLD Post Code: 4059 Date entity became operator: 2007 1.4 Village management and onsite availability Name of village management entity and contact details: RSL Care RDNS Limited Australian Company Number (ACN): 010 488 454 Phone: 07 3489 1013
+Part 1 - Operator and management details 1.1 Retirement village location Retirement Village Name: Bolton Clarke Talbarra Street Address: 130-150 Old Logan Village Road Suburb: Waterford State: QLD Post Code: 4133 1.2 Owner of the land on which the retirement village scheme is located Name of land owner: RSL Care RDNS Limited Australian Company Number (ACN): 010 488 454 Address: Level 3,44 Musk Avenue Suburb: Kelvin Grove State: QLD Post Code: 4059 1.3 Village operator Name of entity that operates the retirement village (scheme operator): RSL Care RDNS Limited Australian Company Number (ACN): 010 488 454 Address: Level 3, 44 Musk Avenue Suburb: Kelvin Grove State: QLD Post Code: 4059 Date entity became operator: 2007 1.4 Village management and onsite availability Name of village management entity and contact details: RSL Care RDNS Limited Australian Company Number (ACN): 010 488 454 Phone: 07 3489 1013 Email: talbarrarv@boltonclarke.com.au An onsite manager (or representative) is available to residents: □ Full Time Onsite availability includes: Weekdays: Monday to Friday: 8am to 4pm Weekends: Not Available

-1.5 Approved closure Is there an approved transition plan for the village? plans and transition plans for the □ Yes ⊠ No retirement village A written transition plan approved by the Department of Housing and Public Works is required when an existing operator is transitioning control of the retirement village scheme's operation to a new operator.
-Is there an approved closure plan for the village? ☐ Yes ⊠ No A written closure plan approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Housing and Public Works is required if an operator is closing a retirement village scheme.
+1.5 Approved closure plans and transition plans for the retirement village Is there an approved transition plan for the village? ☐ Yes ☒ No A written transition plan approved by the Department of Housing and Public Works is required when an existing operator is transitioning control of the retirement village scheme's operation to a new operator.
+Is there an approved closure plan for the village? ☐ Yes ☒ No A written closure plan approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Housing and Public Works is required if an operator is closing a retirement village scheme.
 This includes winding down or stopping to operate the village, even temporarily.
 1.6 Statutory Charge over retirement village land.
 Tenure in a leasehold or freehold scheme is secured by the registration of your interest on the certificate of title for the property.
 There is no statutory charge registered over leasehold schemes and freehold schemes.
 In relation to licence schemes, a statutory charge over the land is normally registered on the certificate of title by the chief executive of the department administering the Act.
 If there is no statutory charge registered on a licence scheme, which may be the case for some religious, charitable or community purpose organisations, you should check if the security of tenure offered meets your requirements.
-Is a statutory charge registered on the certificate of title for the retirement village land? □ Yes ⊠ No If yes, provide details of the registered statutory charge Part 2 - Age limits 2.1 What age limits apply to residents in Generally, residents are required to be a minimum of 65 years old, but the scheme operator may approve residents who are not yet 65. this village?
+Is a statutory charge registered on the certificate of title for the retirement village land?
+Yes No If yes, provide details of the registered statutory charge Part 2 - Age limits 2.1 What age limits apply to residents in this village?
+Generally, residents are required to be a minimum of 65 years old, but the scheme operator may approve residents who are not yet 65.
 Applications for persons not meeting the minimum age are considered on a case by case basis.